pramodk/spack-configs/README.md

 #### Lugano Vizcluster ###

 All above instructions for OS X platform will be useful to setup development environment on Lugano Vizcluster, read those first.
-We list few important exceptions that we must have to consider :
+We list few important exceptions that must be considered:

 * On HPC cluster system like `Lugano Vizcluster`, we don't want to / should not install compilers, MPI libraries etc.
 * We should use existing modules as much as possible.